 Date:01 August, 2017

-Was born in Los Angeles, California to a South African artist and an African American musician.
-She was raised in Pilgrims Rest, South Africa and currently lives and works from her home studio in Riebeek Kasteel.
+Leila Fanner is a painter, illustrator and surface pattern designer.
+Born to a South African artist and an African-American musician, she was raised in South Africa and currently works from her studio in Riebeek West.

 Leila is both an abstract and figurative painter.
 Her creative inspiration is directly related to spiritual dreams and personal dream symbols.
 Using the natural world as her subject, she explores her relationship with the material realm from both a metaphysical and spiritual viewpoint.

 After her studies at the Johannesburg National School of Art, Ballet, Drama and Music, she trained in both graphic design and water-colour painting, holding her first exhibition in 1993 at the age of 23.

 Her work has appeared in British Vogue Gallery 2015.
 Her most recent exhibitions were held at GalleryOne11 and Eclectica Art Gallery in Cape Town.
 Her current exhibitions are on-going at AITY Gallery and The Boutique Gallery in Franschhoek, The RK Contemporary in her home town of Riebeek Kasteel, as well as the Daniel Kok Gallery in Hermanus.

 Leila’s art is in private collections in South Africa, Germany, France, Belgium, Kenya, England and the USA.

 Her art training has been mostly informal.
 Being raised within the artistic atmosphere of a highly creative and intellectual family, her biggest influences and her education into the world of art came via her exposure to all things creative and philosophical during her formative years.
 In terms of application, choice of mediums and skill, these developed as a result of a continuous quest for experiential learning.